LauraVrkmp/guitar_tuner/README.md

 ### Compile tuner

-In the root folder run `make linux` or `make windows`, dependant on your target system.
+In the root folder run `make linux` or `make windows`, depending on your target system.